Gaurav0/RPG_Maker_MZ_LPC_Starter_Kit/README.md

 Where are the Credits / Licenses ?
 ---

 For now they are with the assets.
-I will be adding a Credits screen at some point.
+I did a first pass at a Credits screen, but it needs work.
+You can find it on the title menu.

 Why don't I see the map in RPG Maker MZ?
 ---